How To Calculate Deep Cycle Battery Amp Hours

 • Ah = 30 × 5 = 150Ah

-Lithium batteries maintain nearly full capacity at high discharge rates, unlike lead-acid batteries affected by the Peukert effect.
-For smaller devices, convert milliamp-hours (mAh) to amp-hours by dividing by 1,000 (like 2,500 mAh = 2.5 Ah).
+Because lithium batteries retain nearly all of their rated capacity even at higher discharge rates, this calculation stays accurate.
+Lead-acid batteries, in contrast, deliver less usable capacity at higher currents because of the Peukert effect.
+For smaller electronics, you can convert milliamp-hours (mAh) to amp-hours by dividing by 1,000 (e.g., 2,500 mAh = 2.5 Ah).

-Check the device's current draw in the manual or use a multimeter.
-For example, the Vatrer 12V 100Ah LiFePO4 battery is ideal for applications requiring consistent power.
+Check the device’s current draw on the data label or in the manual, or measure it with a multimeter.
+For example, the Vatrer 12V 100Ah LiFePO4 battery is a strong choice for loads that need steady, reliable power.

 How to Adjust for the Depth of Discharge in Lithium Batteries